Clearing White Sage Smudge Stick LARGE (15cm) • NEW

 Source: Grown and sustainably harvested in California by Native Americans

 Hand picked.
 Hand rolled.
 Hand tied.
-A bunch of tightly packed White Sage stems (Salvia Apiana), approximately 13cm long (4cm thick).
+A bunch of tightly packed White Sage stems (Salvia Apiana), 15cm long (4cm thick).
 Burns evenly, giving good longevity.
 No added perfume, chemicals or synthetic fragrance.
 Store in a cool, dry place.

 For thousands of years, White Sage has been considered a sacred, cleansing, purifying and protective plant by Native American cultures.
 Sage cleansing or "smudging" is the quickest way to clear out negative energy from both objects and surroundings.
 It is one of the oldest and most well-known herbs for energy cleansing a home, space or even a human being (including yourself) through the technique of smudging.